 My memories of Bermuda were richly refreshed by your 128 websites portal Bermuda Online!
 They began in 1957 when I was then Ken Ludwig, 24 years old from Vancouver, Canada.
 MA Gibbons met me from my plane and I was then about to represent Manufacture's Life Insurance at his real estate office on Front street.
 I lasted but a month or so selling life insurance, I had been in radio in Vancouver and all I did was hang around the radio station ZBM and the guys there.
 During my first week or so I was on the beach of the Coral Beach Club where I met the beautiful young 18 year old Marcia McMartin and from that point on through her very wealthy & connected parents (Duncan McMartin was the owner of the Hollinger Gold Mines in Timmins, Ontario) I met many famous people and later got a job at ZBM, thanks to Jack Dodge and Walt Staskow and alongside Quinton Edness, who was just starting his role as a DJ with Willy Smith, Jack Dodge, Bruce Morrow, Jay Lloyd and other wonderful, ambitious young men.
 I was involved with the opening of ZBM TV with Walt Staskow and I believe I was the first to sing "live" on ZBM with the Don Wallace band from the Bermudiana Hotel, with Don Wallace's band, and then I was hooked on singing.
 I worked with Lance Hayward who helped me with my love of singing.
 I was proud to know Quinton Edness, Hubert Smith, Gandhi Burgess, Tootsy and so many others, Joe Wylie at the Hamilton Princess too where I sang in 1974.
 Thanks again, Bermuda.
 Hope anyone from Bermuda and ZBM who remembers me.
 Kenny Colman, Vancouver, Canada, 23 July 2005.

 Re Bermuda Online.
-I have made four glorious trips to your Bermuda.
+I have made four glorious trips to your Bermuda so far.
 On one of them, I met Stuart Outerbridge.
 He asked me what I thought of his island, and I told him I thought it was an island run by ladies and gentlemen for the pleasure of ladies and gentlemen.
-I haven't been back in years ... but I know I would describe it exactly the same way if I were to make the trip.
+I haven't been back in years but I know I would describe it exactly the same way if I were to make the trip.
+I plan on doing so one day soon.
+Then I want to stay longer and bring my lady with me so she can catch the sweet scent of your oleander and other flowers, swoon in sheer pleasure and give me fair measure.
+In the meantime, thanks again.
 Dan K Loveland, Charleston, South Carolina, 23 July 2005.

 I went through your Bermuda Online website last night and have found out so much.
 I currently have a job offer from a Bermudian company and I think that the recruitment agency in South Africa had no idea of what they were doing as you correct, complement and supplement them so effectively.
-Thanks for all the info and again you have a superbly informative web site.
+Also. you have so much more information about Bermuda than your government tourism website has.
+It really ought to link to your site for that reason alone.
+For people like me, going from one country to another, the more information we can get about the new location the better.
+Your site alone in Bermuda provides it.
+Thanks for all the great info and again you have a superbly informative web site.
 Paul Miles, South Africa, 20 July 2005.

 For love of Bermuda.
 First let me thank you for continuing to have such an informative Bermuda Online web site, a wealth of education and information.
 I have been visiting Bermuda since the late 1960's and rental of the "put-puts.".
 That Bermuda does not really exist anymore.
 As a tourist, and I believe I speak for many, it is such a delight to get away from the hustle and bustle of where we live.
 To come to another place where beauty and vista's feed the soul.
 Unfortunately, some of the changes in Bermuda have not been for the better.
 Bermudians were never known to be a violent people but some have brought this kind of change to your island.
 I shall never forget a radio announcer back in the 1960's asking people to please pick up any pieces of glass that could hurt the paws of your dogs and cats.
 That day will stay with me forever and a reminder of the Bermuda that I fell in love with way back then.
 I am hurt to the bottom of my soul to find that Bermuda dumps untreated waste & radio active material into the ocean.
 It is a very unconscionable act and is not only a crime towards the delicate ecosystem but a disgrace upon Bermudians.
 I am not a scientist or a biologist - just an everyday mom that cares.
 I do know that if Disney world can drink the water that comes out of the toilets after it is treated through a self contained system, there are answers to the problem.
 Yes, I still love Bermuda and will be visiting again within two weeks.
 I know I will enjoy my visit as I always do, but this time when I look out to sea I know I will cry.
 Marie Tramontano, New York State, 18 June, 2005.